Decentraland-DAO/wiki-adv/(Concept) Generating Reference.md

-In this article you will learn pipeline for generating reference wearables images  with **Stable Diffusion**.
+In this article you will learn how to generate reference images with **Stable Diffusion**.

-To follow this article, make sure to install Stable Diffusion. download all needed models, and use base generation settings from here [[Software Settings]].
+To follow this article, make sure to install Stable Diffusion, download all necessary models, and use the base generation settings.
+You can find all the information in the [[Software Settings]].

 *Generation Settings*

 [[/images/stable_diffusion.png]]

-Use [Pinterest](https://pinterest.com/) for ideas and references.

-You can learn prompts writing workflow [here](https://education.civitai.com/civitais-prompt-crafting-guide-part-1-basics/)
+For ideas and references dive in [Pinterest](https://pinterest.com/) You can learn  more information about writing prompts [here](https://education.civitai.com/civitais-prompt-crafting-guide-part-1-basics/)
-# Option 1.
-Generating images with prompts
+# Generating with Prompts
-Generate images with prompts, textual inversion and LORA.
+With this method you will generate images with prompts, textual inversions, LORA.

-In most cases you will need to use this words to generate image of character in any type of clothes.
-Make sure to write this words in exact same order.
-Influence of words in prompt lowers according to order.
+One important thing that you should keep in mind, that words influence in prompts lowers according to order.

+To generate images, follow structures explained below, this structures are useful for generating character images.
-## Positive Prompt Structure
+## Positive Prompt
+That's the positive prompt structure that you should write in most cases, with exact same order, to generate characters in full length, neutral pose, and white background.

 - extreme quality (optional)
 - 1boy or 1girl (character type)
-- fullbody (character on image will be generated in full length)
+- fullbody (character will be generated in full length)
 - stand pose (optional)
 - clothes (for example: cap, hoodie, joggers)
-- concept sheet (optional, draws the same character in front, back, side view)
+- concept sheet (optional, generates character in front, back, side view, works better with horizontal images)
-- white background (removes any background details and draws only character in most cases)
+- white background (generates images with white background)
-- look at camera (optional, character will look at us in most cases)
+- look at camera (optional, generates characters that look at camera)

-To achieve better result in details, use lora **detail tweaker** mentioned in [[Software Settings]].
+To achieve better result in details, use **detail tweaker** lora mentioned in [[Software Settings]].

 - <<lora:add_detail:1>> or <<lora:add_detail:0.75>> or less/higher

-## Negative Prompt Structure
+## Negative Prompt
 Usually you will need to use only **textual inversions** mentioned in [[Software Settings]].
 By using them, you will save a lot of time and will never write negative prompts except unusual situations.

 - badhandv4